-Most swim workouts are based on distances you must complete in certain intervals—10 100s on the 1:30, for instance.
+Most swim workouts are based on distances you must complete in certain intervals – 10 100s on the 1:30, for instance.
 Here, we flip that approach on its head, with a swim set based on time.
 Think: How far can you go in 2 minutes while still getting to rest?
-It’s a fun break from tradition, and—once we can all swim together again—it’ll let you do the same workout with friends of all abilities.
+It’s a fun break from tradition, letting you do the same workout with friends of all abilities.
 So without further ado, presenting a 1-hour swim set based on time from coach Sara McLarty.

 Where there is a “??” in this swim set, plug in a distance that you can swim under 2:00 and still have enough time to rest on the wall and leave on the 2-minute interval.
 For example, if you swim 50 yards in 1:00, choose 75 as your distance for this set.
 You will complete the 75 in about 1:30 and have 30 seconds to rest on the wall before starting the next interval.
 If you swim 100 yards in 1:20, choose 125 as your distance.